Skip to main content

 1. The current row record is cloned.

-2. Task-level fields are cleaned (task ID, link fields, readonly flags, and all columns marked as task attributes).
+2. Task-level fields are cleaned (task ID, link fields, readonly flags, and all task attribute columns).

 3. Multi-enum columns are initialized to empty arrays to prevent undefined values.